 You can customize password policies based on user role and stipulate pass requirements (such as password length, history, complexity, and use of special characters) within the plugin.

-How to monitor user activity in WordPress
+Monitor user activity in WordPress

-Trusted by major brands such as Amazon, and Intel, this plugin provides webmasters with a whole host of features.
-For example it:
+Trusted by major brands such as Amazon and Intel, this plugin provides webmasters with a whole host of features.
+For example, it:

 - Creates a transparent activity log of all new content, users, and website settings changes

-- It keeps an activity log of changes done on popular WordPress plugins such as WooCommerce, Yoast SEO and WPForms
+- It keeps an activity log of changes done on popular WordPress plugins such as WooCommerce, Yoast SEO, and WPForms

 - Alerts webmasters of critical changes via email or SMS messages, such as changes in users’ passwords and roles